-XI.
+XIII.
 COMPETITIVE SELECTION OF INVESTMENT INSTRUMENTS

-After the Treasurer or the Investment Manager(s) has determined the approximate maturity date based on cash flow needs and market conditions and has analyzed and selected one or more optimal types of investments, a minimum of three (3) qualified banks and/or approved broker/dealers must be contacted and asked to provide bids/offers on securities in question.
+After the Treasurer or the Investment Manager(s) has determined the approximate maturity date based on cash flow needs and market conditions and has analyzed and selected one or more optimal types of investments, all transactions shall be competitive bid, either electronic or manually with a minimum of three (3) qualified banks and/or approved broker/dealers must be contacted and asked to provide bids/offers on securities in question.
 Bids will be held in confidence until the bid deemed to best meet the investment objectives is determined and selected.